 A trip to the islands.
-This is a full day excursion and requires a punctual start to be on board the 10.00 a.m. sailing from Oban to Mull.
+This is a full day excursion and requires a punctual start to be on board the sailing from Oban to Mull.
 After the 45 minute crossing to the small harbour at Craignure we drive down the southern end of Mull through stunning glens till the view opens out to the Ross of Mull.
 On arrival at Fionnphort we abandon the car for the 5-minute ferry trip over to the sacred island of Iona.
 There is a short walk up through the village to the Abbey.
 Founded by St. Columba in 563 A.D. this is a fascinating glimpse at the history of Christianity’s arrival in Scotland.
-There is time of course for a wander on some stunning beaches and a picnic lunch before the return drive across Mull to catch the ferry back to the mainland.
+There is time for a wander on some stunning beaches and some lunch before the return drive across Mull to catch the ferry back to the mainland.

 THE ANCIENT SCOTS IN ARGYLL